tjluoma/sudo-via-touch-id/README.md

 Which is awesome if you have a Mac with Touch ID, or one of the new [Magic Keyboard with Touch ID for Mac models with Apple silicon](https://www.apple.com/shop/product/MK293LL/A/magic-keyboard-with-touch-id-for-mac-models-with-apple-silicon-us-english) (including the new M1-based iMac).

-***However*** what is _not_ awesome is that each update to macOS will remove this customization (and some others) so I was continually having to re-add it, which meant googling for this tweet, finding the right file, making the change, etc.
+***However*** what is _not_ awesome is that each update to macOS (as in “11.5.0” and “11.5.1”, etc) will remove this customization (and some others) so I was continually having to re-add it, which meant googling for this tweet, finding the right file, making the change, etc.

 Obviously this demands to be automated!
 So I wrote a shell script.